grantzeng/leetcode/journal.md

 > I think my general plan is: finish this list.
 Then go through neetcode's list; and that should give me general coverage of the patterns I'm likely to see.

 > General goal is: aim to be able to be comfortable at solving any medium question within 30 minutes (i.e. within programming interview environment)

+Still don't really understand why we can do this in a single pass.